jessepav/lacygoill-wiki-backup/vim/debug.md

 ---

-After a profiling, maybe we should always run `:prof pause` then `:noa qa!`.
+After a profiling, maybe we should always run `:profile pause` then `:noautocmd quitall!`.
 <https://vi.stackexchange.com/a/20276/17449>

 ---